 To understand China first you have to know a little about its history.
 China is one of the world’s oldest civilisations dating back more than five millennia and was ruled by successive dynasties until 1912.
 During this time many great discoveries in the fields of science and technology were made including the inventions of paper, printing, gunpowder, and the compass.
 This period also saw the construction of many landmarks such as the Great Wall which stretches over 4000 miles.
-After a period of foreign occupation and civil war the Communist Party of China (CCP) led by Mao Zedong gained control of mainland China in 1949 and established the People’s Republic of China (PRC).
+After a period of foreign occupation and civil war the Communist Party of China (CPC) led by Mao Zedong gained control of mainland China in 1949 and established the People’s Republic of China (PRC).

 “The People’s Liberation Army is the great school of Mao Zedong thought.”